What are swatches?

 Steps

-- Open the Shopify admin and click on Content > Files.
+- Open the Theme Editor, and click on Theme settings > Swatches.

 FAQs